hoangsvit/eplus.dev/clzkv4x0m000f09jzewalel39.md

 Let's try it.
 Leave the development server running.
 We'll open another command line window, then edit `main.py` to change "Hello World!" to "Hello, Cruel World!".

 1. Click the (**+**) next to your Cloud Shell tab to open a new command line session.

     ![+ button](https://cdn.qwiklabs.com/mDTDfc9iJWNUoUBakp5ocggWNwmpChiG7gDHnUCrACM%3D align="left")

 2. Enter this command to go to the directory that contains the sample code:

 ```apache
 cd python-docs-samples/appengine/standard_python3/hello_world
 ```

 3. Enter the following to open main.py in nano to edit the content:

 ```apache
 nano main.py
 ```

 4. Change "Hello World!" to "Hello, Cruel World!".

 5. Save the file with CTRL-S and exit with CTRL-X.

 6. Reload the Hello World!
-Browser or click the **Web Preview** () &gt; **Preview on port 8080** to see the results.
+Browser or click the **Web Preview** () > **Preview on port 8080** to see the results.

     ![Browser window with Hello, Cruel World! on the page](https://cdn.qwiklabs.com/znqxKObHIzucdgmme4nJP485ReBUAMdG%2BOKJP9XLzes%3D align="left")

 ## **Task 5.
 Deploy your app**

 1. To deploy your app to App Engine, run the following command from within the root directory of your application where the app.yaml file is located:

 ```apache
 gcloud app deploy
 ```

 2. Enter the number that represents your region: `us-east4`

 3. The App Engine application will then be created.

 Example output: